dominickeehan/wasserstein-probability-flows/README.md

 *Note that a license for the COPT solver is also required; see https://www.shanshu.ai/copt.
 The paper uses&nbsp;COPT&nbsp;7.2.

 ## Reproducing Output from the Paper
-You can reproduce the following tables and figures by commanding the following:
+You can reproduce the following tables and figures by commanding the&nbsp;following:
 - Figure&nbsp;3: `include("plot-radio-pulsar.jl")`
 - Table&nbsp;2: `include("ex-post-multi-modal-and-multi-dimensional-newsvendor.jl")`
 - Table&nbsp;3: `include("tabulate-ex-post-multi-modal-and-multi-dimensional-newsvendor.jl")`